activemotif/active-motif-tipchip/README.md

 ## 📂 Output

 Demultiplexed FASTQs are written to the specified output directory.
 Each sample defined in the metadata file will have its own FASTQ files.

----

-## 🔧 Notes

-- The default read structure in the script is `6B19S+T 6B19S+T`, consistent with TIP-ChIP libraries.
-- Adjust parameters if your experimental design differs.
-- For advanced usage and full parameter descriptions, refer to the official [fqtk documentation](https://github.com/fulcrumgenomics/fqtk).